jburzynski/TypeGenDocs/source/overview.rst

 TypeGen consists of two components: a core library (contains logic for file generation) and a Command Line Interface that utilizes the file generation logic.
 In most cases, the CLI should provide enough functionality to generate TypeScript sources as needed.
 In more complex cases, there is a possibility of using the core library file generation logic directly from your C# code.
 For more information about using the CLI, please refer to the :doc:`Command Line Interface <cli>` section.
 More details on using file generation directly from the C# code can be found in the :doc:`Programmatical usage <programmaticalusage>` section.

-Among the TypeGen's features are:
+Main TypeGen's features include:

 * generating TypeScript classes, interfaces and enums - single class per file
 * support for collection (or nested collection) property types
 * generic classes/types generation
 * support for inheritance
 * customizable convertion between C#/TypeScript names (naming conventions)

+Complete list of features added in each release is specified in the `changelog <http://jburzynski.net/TypeGen/changelog>`_.

 How it works
 ============